-The provider should submit the "Medicaid Recipient Insurance Information Update" form to Health Management Systems (HMS) requesting an update when the insurance and carrier code are incorrect, the insurance coverage has ended, and/or the recipient's insurance coverage is not on the file.
+The provider should submit the "Medicaid Recipient Insurance Information Update" form for recipients not enrolled in Bayou Health to Health Management Systems (HMS) requesting an update when the insurance and carrier code are incorrect, the insurance coverage has ended, and/or the recipient's insurance coverage is not on the file.
+For recipients enrolled in Bayou Health, the provider should submit the "Medicaid Recipient Insurance Information Update" form to the appropriate plan.

 The form may be found on the Louisiana Medicaid website.
 A denial letter or explanation of benefits (EOB) from the TPL carrier should accompany these requests.
 HMS will verify the information and correct the recipient's file.
+The form should be faxed to the appropriate entity.
+The fax information can be found on LaMedicaid.com along with follow up contact information.